-Useful online resources about migration to the UK include:
+Useful online resources include:

-- The National Archives Migration Guides. - Moving Here archived website not updated since 2013, this is remains a useful resource. - Southwark Guide to Caribbean Family History - The Guardian published an article on Researching your Caribbean family history in 2007 which remains useful. - Exploring Surrey's Past website February 2022 had a useful page on Black Health Care Workers in Surrey.
-Also, the Surrey History Trust hosted a talk in October 2021 by Dr Catherine Babikian on West Park Hospital character books, 1924 to 1969: overseas nurses in the NHS. - The Families in British India Society (FIBIS) have produced a nursing guide for searching nursing ancestry in India during the colonial period.
+- The National Archives Migration Guides. - Moving Here archived website not updated since 2013, this is remains a useful resource. - Southwark Guide to Caribbean Family History - The Guardian published an article on Researching your Caribbean family history in 2007 which remains useful. - Surrey History Trust October 2021 hosted a talk by Dr Catherine Babikian on West Park Hospital character books, 1924 to 1969: overseas nurses in the NHS. - The Families in British India Society (FIBIS) have produced a nursing guide for searching nursing ancestry in India during the colonial period.
 It covers civil nursing (training, hospitals, registration, associations, journals), religious orders and military nursing.
-It has useful links to online and physical resources. - The RCN Historic Nursing Journals include a number of overseas titles, such as Australian Nurses Journal, Nigerian Nurse or Philippine Journal of Nursing details are given in the above section 'Nursing Journals'.
-These give details of nurses coming to the UK, but also of nurses moving or returning to other countries.
+It has useful links to online and physical resources.